Annals of Urologic Oncology

 References

-1. Quiroz-Munoz M, Izadmehr S, Arumugam D, Wong B et al: Mechanisms of Osteoblastic Bone Metastasis in Prostate Cancer: Role of Prostatic Acid Phosphatase.
+1. Quiroz-Munoz M, Izadmehr S, Arumugam D, Wong B, Kirschenbaum A, Levine AC: Mechanisms of Osteoblastic Bone Metastasis in Prostate Cancer: Role of Prostatic Acid Phosphatase.
 J Endocr Soc 2019, 3(3): 655-664.

 3. Oliver Sartor, and Johann S: de Bono, Metastatic Prostate Cancer, N Engl J Med 2018, 378(7): 645-657.

-4. Zhang X, Zhang G, Wang J et al: Different lymph node dissection ranges during radical prostatectomy for patients with prostate cancer: a systematic review and network meta-analysis.
+4. Zhang X, Zhang G, Wang J, Bi J: Different lymph node dissection ranges during radical prostatectomy for patients with prostate cancer: a systematic review and network meta-analysis.
 World J Surg Onc 2023, 21(1): 80.

-5. Chen J, Wang Z, Zhao J, Zhu S et al: Pelvic lymph node dissection and its extent on survival benefit in prostate cancer patients with a risk of lymph node invasion >5%: a propensity score matching analysis from SEER database.
+5. Chen J, Wang Z, Zhao J, Zhu S, Sun G, Liu J, Zhang H, Zhang X, Shen P, Shi M, et al: Pelvic lymph node dissection and its extent on survival benefit in prostate cancer patients with a risk of lymph node invasion >5%: a propensity score matching analysis from SEER database.
 Sci Rep 2019, 9(1): 17985.

-6. Thomsen FB, Westerberg M, Garmo H, Robinson D et al: Prediction of metastatic prostate cancer by prostate-specific antigen in combination with T stage and Gleason Grade: Nationwide, population-based register study.
+6. Thomsen FB, Westerberg M, Garmo H, Robinson D, Holmberg L, Ulmert HD, Stattin P, et al: Prediction of metastatic prostate cancer by prostate-specific antigen in combination with T stage and Gleason Grade: Nationwide, population-based register study.
 PLoS One 2020, 15(1): e0228447.

 7. Wolff JM, Bares R, Jung PK, Buell U, Jakse G: Prostate-specific antigen as a marker of bone metastasis in patients with prostate cancer.
 Urol Int 1996, 56(3): 169-173.